AgataFafera/A-Course-in-Python-R-Hazrat-Springer/README.md

 ### 3.4 Show that:
 there is only one positive integer $𝑛$ smaller than 100 such that $𝑛! + (𝑛 + 1)!$ is the square of an integer.

+### 3.9 Consider the number 485.
+Observe that 485 + 584 = 1069 is a prime number.
+Find all numbers $𝑛$ between 1 and 1000 such that $𝑛$ plus its reverse is prime.